 Alongside the strategic and demographic context set out in above, it is also important to understand the Kāpiti Coast economy.
-Appendix 1 provides a high-level overview of the economy and in the following section we provide a summary of:
+Appendix 1 provides a high-level overview of the economy.
+The following section provides a summary of:

 - GDP and employment

 - our key industries

 - wellbeing.